 I'm the owner and designer behind Meg Morrow Fine Paper & Design - a wedding stationery design boutique based in the Midwest.
-Here on my blog you can keep up with the latest happenings at MMFP and my recent work, along with a little bit of what's going on in our little family.
+Here in my Design Notes, you can keep up with the latest happenings at MMFP and my recent work, along with a little bit of what's going on in our little family.
 I'm thrilled you stopped by!

 October 2, 2018